bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-editor.rst

 move the target handle to another element.

 On each element you have a :ref:`process-editor-quick-actions`, which provides useful actions to edit the element.
-If you select multiple elements you have access to the :ref:`process-editor-quick-actions-multi`.
-And also on connectors you will get a :ref:`process-editor-quick-actions-connector`.
+If you select multiple elements, you have access to the :ref:`process-editor-quick-actions-multi`.
+And also on :ref:`connectors <process-editor-quick-actions-connector>` and :ref:`swimlanes
+<process-editor-quick-actions-lanes>` you will get a Quick Action Menu.

 To scroll in the process editor simply drag the diagram.
 If you want to Zoom, use your mouse wheel.
 To undo/redo or copy/paste you can use the **Edit** menu